‘Where!?!’ Taïga scrambles up on a rock to have a better view. ‘Oh. My. God.’

 Taïga lies across the saddle to let the horse get used to her weight… She then does exactly as Chuck did earlier; she puts her left foot in the stirrup and swings her right leg over the mare’s back and gently places her right foot in the other stirrup.
 She lowers her weight on to the horse with infinite precaution…

 ‘There, that’s it.
 Here we go,’ she coos with a radiant smile, rubbing the horse’s neck and looking down at Chuck.
 ‘See?
-She’s really a Swee…’
+She’s really a Swee-’

-The mare falls out from under her, swerving to the side almost sending a surprised Taïga over the edge of the fence next to her.
+The mare seems to fall out from under her.
+Swerving to the side she almost sends a surprised Taïga over the edge of the fence next to her.

-But the mare tries frantically to get rid of the “predator” on her back; bucking, kicking, bolting and rearing she goes through every known movement.
+The mare tries frantically to get rid of the “predator” on her back.
+Bucking, kicking, bolting and rearing she goes through every known movement.

 ‘Is she dead!?!’